Right Hand Drive Diesel: 1991 Toyota Land Cruiser – Sold?

 October 11, 2021 Update – While preparing our latest Truckin Tuesday features, we confirmed the private seller of this Land Cruiser just lowered their asking price from the original ask of $32,900 by $4,000 to $28,900.

 The market for Japanese market vehicles imported into the United States is often associated with some of the most iconic sports cars of the 80s and 90s, but the appreciation for these pieces of forbidden fruit owes a lot to the rad-era of four-wheel-drives.
 As much as the import market is saturated by Skylines and Supras, Landcruisers and Patrols are right there with them.
-Take this 1991 Toyota Land Cruiser listed here on Craigslist in Melbourne, Florida with just under 165,000 miles and the six-cylinder diesel engine never sold stateside, now offered for $28,900 (the original ask was $32,900).
+Take this 1991 Toyota Land Cruiser originally listed in September 2021 on Craigslist in Melbourne, Florida with just under 165,000 miles, and the six-cylinder diesel engine never sold stateside, now offered for $28,900 (the original ask was $32,900).
 As this version of the Land Cruiser doesn’t exist in any U.S. pricing guides, there’s no direct baseline to compare this price against, but it’s certainly in line with any nicely preserved 1980s Landcruiser.
-If you are serious about buying this Toyota, you can start the conversation by either calling or texting Juan at When you do, please remember to mention you saw his truck featured here on GuysWithRides.com.

 When you’re going through the trouble of importing any gray market or Japanese market-spec vehicle, it’s important to consider whether you’re getting a vehicle that is truly unrepeatable considering the money and time that must be invested in getting it here.
 Plus, there’s just the general logistics hassle of lining up transportation after it clears customs, which is time you don’t get back.
 That’s why old-school Toyota trucks are among the most frequently imported vehicles: robust diesel drivetrains mean they are largely reliable, but these powerplants were also always considered forbidden fruit for Toyota truck shoppers.
 So, you get the dependability of a 1980s Toyota truck, with the added bonus of exclusivity that comes with a truck like this.